bloom-07/Society_Repair_Management_WEB/README.md

 ## Conclusion

-The Society Repair Management System demonstrates a complete, non-trivial web application with meaningful backend logic, relational database design, and real-world workflow modeling.
+The ServiceTrack demonstrates a complete, non-trivial web application with meaningful backend logic, relational database design, and real-world workflow modeling.
 This project fulfills the CS50 Final Project requirements by showcasing problem-solving skills, abstraction, and system design rather than focusing only on visual appearance.